Pulsar7/CatchMe/README.md

 Catch your friends with your phone using GPS and TCP sockets.
 The App connects to a socket-server which hosts and handle all the games.
 The server communicates with the client using a 265-AES-Encryption.
+The Server does not save personal data of the clients and there is no need of an account.

 ## Table of contents